 While these studies are certainly promising, there needs to be a much larger amount of studies conducted in order to solidify an accurate portrayal of the potential antitumor effects of cannabis.
 Breast Cancer is a serious disease, and must be treated as such.
 We highly recommend seeking professional medical advice, and following your physician’s recommendations.

 It’s crucial to raise awareness of Breast Cancer and the importance of planning for early detection.
-While cannabis has shown effective (and is recognized even by the American Cancer Society as being effective) in managing symptoms, there is simply not enough research at this time to suggest that the promising results from the aforementioned studies are absolute.
+While cannabis has shown effectiveness (and is recognized even by the American Cancer Society as being effective) in managing symptoms, there is simply not enough research at this time to suggest that the promising results from the aforementioned studies are absolute.
 We encourage you to reach out to your local, state, and federal politicians and stress the importance of allowing for greater research to be conducted on medical marijuana.

 If you have any questions, please feel free to reach out.
 We are always happy to help in any way we can.
 You can reach us directly at (702) 778-7987 and [email protected]